m4ttsch/omscs-notes-notes/information-security/hashes.md

 When we place the first person `f` in the room, `p = 1`.
 Since there are no other people in the room, `f` is guaranteed to have a unique birthday.

 When we place the second person `s` in the room, there are only 364 unique days left, since `f` has already taken one day.
-The probability that `s` doesn’t share `f`’s birthday is `364 / 365`, and thus the overall probability `p` drops from 1 to `364 / 365`.
+The probability that `s` doesn't share `f`'s birthday is `364 / 365`, and thus the overall probability `p` drops from 1 to `364 / 365`.

 The third person, `t`, is in a similar situation.
 Since two people precede them, there are only 363 available birthdays left.
 As a result, `p` drops to `364 / 365 * 363 / 365`.
-We multiply the probabilities because we need to make sure that `s` doesn’t violate the uniqueness constraint *and* `t` doesn’t either.
+We multiply the probabilities because we need to make sure that `s` doesn't violate the uniqueness constraint *and* `t` doesn't either.
 Technically, this is a conditional probability.

 Generally, for `k` possible birthdays and `n` individuals in the room, we can calculate the `p` as: